pedroCX486/noizee/README.md

 ## License

 Code is licensed under the WTFPL.
 Icons are owned by the respective creator.
 Sound files I have no credits currently since I got on a torrent dump with not much info.

-## TODO

-- Revive the CKEditor.
-It was KIA during the migration to Angular 14 and removal of bootstrap.